 See notes below on how to make the batter ahead of time.

 Frequently asked questions

 Yes!
 Some even say the crepes are even better once the batter has chilled.
 To make ahead of time, prepare the batter as directed and store it in an airtight container in the fridge.
 When ready to make these almond milk crepes, stir the batter with a spoon a few times and cook as directed.
 The batter will stay fresh in the fridge for up to a week!

 To make these crepes completely nut-free, substitute the almond milk for a nut-free dairy alternative like oat milk.
 Make sure to use a nut-free filling as well, like chocolate sunflower butter!

 Although I have not tried it, a flax egg is the best option to make these crepes vegan friendly.
-Simply mix together a Tbsp of flaxseed meal with 2 Tbsp water.
+Simply mix together a tablespoon of flaxseed meal with 2 tablespoon water.
 Add this to the blender along with the rest of the almond milk crepe ingredients.